whirlibulf/script-system/Readme.md

 `obj` is the parent object of the component.
 Through this you can access other components of the object.
+Do not keep a reference of this object, otherwise the engine cannot delete it.

 `dt` is the time elapsed in milliseconds since the last update.